How IoT Drives Sustainability in Smart Cities: Key Applications & Benefits

-How IoT Powers Sustainability in Smart Cities
+How IoT Enhances Sustainability in Smart Cities

 1. Smart Energy Management